CampaignLabSpicy/twitter-followers-frontend/README.md

 If `Error: Request failed with status code 404` shows in red once you are logged in, you may also need a fallback value of `API_URL` in constants.js, so that
 `export const API_URL = process.env.REACT_APP_API_URL || '127.0.0.1:3000'`
 NB localhost does not work instead of 127.0.0.1.
-Axios will choke on localhost because it doesn't contain enough dots :angry:
+Axios will choke on localhost because it doesn't contain enough dots :angry: (some people have found localhost works though, try it if you are stuck)

 ### `npm run build`